VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI3/p_input_devices.md

 * Maybe that new display is too reflective
 * Maybe the keyboard feels terrible to type on
-* Maybe that new gadget used low quality parts, so won't last as long
+* Maybe that new gadget used low quality parts
 * Maybe it's all glued together and can't be repaired
 * Maybe the fans are loud
 * Maybe you find it ugly

 Things we don't traditionally think of as "part of the computer" do change how it feels to use it.
 If your chair or desk aren't comfortable and don't suit your needs, that's a problem.
 If you always go chasing the easy, quantifiable (and easily marketable) upgrades, you'll probably miss out on some of these vital points.

 To start with, this page will look at direct computer input devices.